Is a Correction Looming Ahead for AbbVie Inc. (ABBV)

-AbbVie Inc. (NYSE:ABBV) went up by 0.90% from its latest closing price compared to the recent 1-year high of $118.28.
-The company’s stock price has collected 2.14% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that NeuroBo Pharmaceuticals’ Shareholders Elect Hyung Heon Kim and Andrew I. Koven to NeuroBo’s Board of Directors
+AbbVie Inc. (NYSE:ABBV) went up by 0.27% from its latest closing price compared to the recent 1-year high of $118.35.
+The company’s stock price has collected 0.79% of gains in the last five trading sessions.
+Press Release reported on 07/16/21 that Royalty Pharma Declares Third-Quarter 2021 Dividend

 >> 7 Top Picks for the Post-Pandemic Economy <<